 Acadia University is a public university located in the town of Wolfville, Nova Scotia, Canada with some graduate programs at the master’s level and one at the doctoral level.

-See the rest of the list of the Universities In Canada HERE
+So see the rest of the list of the Universities In Canada HERE